calgo-lab/redakt-grascco/README.md

 11. **bioes_text**

+## Data preparation for NER model fine-tuning

-Before preparing a 5-fold train/dev/test split, to evenly distribute rarely present entities:
+Before preparing a 5-fold cross-validation setup, to evenly distribute rarely present entities:

 1. files containing labels with one entity - **CONTACT_EMAIL - Weil.txt**, **NAME_EXT - Fleischmann.txt**, **NAME_RELATIVE - Amanda_Alzheimer.txt** and **NAME_USERNAME - Tupolev_3.txt**  are kept in the training set, if we keep aside these files from any split, we loose significant amount of tokens and other entities that are present in these files.